-If you have already posted several test orders to your NetSuite account, and have been happy with how they posted, there is little risk in enabling your Order and Fulfillment syncs.
-Each connector-specific integration guide walks you through this process for your appropriate connector(s), so you most likely already have these syncs turned on.
+If you already posted several test orders to your NetSuite account and confirmed they posted correctly, there is little risk in enabling your Order and Fulfillment syncs.

 Product or Price/Qty Sync

-If you have already posted several test SKUs to your storefront, and have been happy with how they posted, you are ready to turn your Product or Price/Qty Syncs on.
+If you have already posted several test SKUs to your marketplace/cart and confirmed they posted as expected, then you are ready to enable your Product or Price/Qty Syncs.
 FarApp uses its flag field (https://support.farapp.com/hc/en-us/articles/217185977-Storefront-Flag-Fields) to control whether or not FarApp syncs updates for an item.

-When you first enable your Product or Price/Qty Sync, please be sure to only flag a small subset of items to sync.
-After you have confirmed these items have synced without issues and you are happy with how they appear in the storefront, you can set more and more items to sync in batches.
+When you first enable your Product or Price/Qty Sync, please be sure to flag a small subset of items to sync.
+After you confirm the items synced without errors and you are happy with how they appear in the marketplace/cart, you can flag the remaining items to sync.